Years 7 to 9 Subjects – Music

 - Performance opportunities

-Music Production and Song Writing (Semester elective)
+Music Production (Semester elective)

 Students consolidate their knowledge and understanding of the elements of Music and its application in sound production and song writing through various learning tasks and assessment types.
 These include: